komish/terraria_server/README.md

-# terraria_server
+# Ansible Role: terraria_server

-Ansible role to deploy and manage Terraria server against a linux host(s)
+An ansible role to automate deployment of the terraria on linux hosts

 Configures:
 * a service user
 * start scripts (executed in a screen session)
-* save scripts (executed every 30)
+* save scripts (executed every 30 minutes)
 * backups (rotated every 720 minutes by default)

 <p align="center">